ArcCosine/kindness-website/content/about.md

 I love the Vim!
 No matter which programming language you work with, everything is handled in Vim.
+But recently, I have begun to make use of NeoVim.
+My possibilities are still endless:)

 # Terminal

 I can handle any terminal environment myself, but the one I have been working with the longest is probably the [command prompt](https://docs.microsoft.com/ja-jp/windows-server/administration/windows-commands/windows-commands):).
 I have recently started using [Kitty](https://sw.kovidgoyal.net/kitty/) on Mac OS.
+Just recently, I have become interested in [wezterm](https://github.com/wez/wezterm).

 # Products, etc.

 Visit my [GitHub](https://github.com/Arccosine/).
 You can see the products developed by our hobbyists.